 Sign in with Facebook

 Other Sign in options

 Own the rights?

 The following FAQ entries may contain spoilers.
 Only the biggest ones (if any) will be covered with spoiler tags.
 Spoiler tags have been used sparingly in order to make the page more readable.

 Monroe was not a natural blonde.
 It is clear in her early modelling photographs taken in the mid 1940's that she had light brown hair.
-She was asked by her agency in 1947 to bleach her hair because there was a high demand for blonde models and because Monroe was keen to take work she decided it would be worthwhile.
-Throughout her life she was many shades of blonde but at the time of Gentlemen Prefer Blondes her hair was platinum.
+She was asked by her agency in 1947 to bleach her hair, because there was a high demand for blonde models.
+Monroe was keen to take work, so she decided it would be worthwhile.
+Throughout her life she was many shades of blonde but, at the time of Gentlemen Prefer Blondes, her hair was platinum.

 Despite rumours at the time the two actresses become close friends.
 Fox thought it would pay off if there were publicity regarding their friendship and create a feud between the two women.
 Monroe and Russell were able to laugh these rumours off and to those present on the set it was clear there was nothing but friendship between the two.
 An example of this would be that Russell would not come onto the set without Monroe, she knew how nervous Monroe was at starring in her first big budget musical and she would pick her up from her dressing room and the two would walk hand in hand to the set.